ucberkeley-ee290c/fa22/labs/lab1-chipyard/chipyardlab-bringup.md

 <!-- An initial introduction to Chisel can be found in the Chisel bootcamp:  [https://github.com/freechipsproject/chisel-bootcamp](https://github.com/freechipsproject/chisel-bootcamp).  -->
 <!-- Detailed documentation of Chisel functions can be found in [https://www.chisel-lang.org/api/SNAPSHOT/index.html](https://www.chisel-lang.org/api/SNAPSHOT/index.html). -->

-Throughout the rest of the course, we will be developing our SoC using Chipyard as the base framework.
+Throughout the rest of the course, we will be testing our chips using Chipyard as our base framework.
 There is a lot in Chipyard so we will only be able to explore a part of it in this lab, but hopefully you will get a brief sense of its capabilities.
-We will simulate a Rocket Chip-based design at the RTL level, and then synthesize and place-and-route it in Intel 22nm technology using the Hammer back-end flow.
+We will generate a Rocket Chip-based design at the RTL level, and then synthesize and place-and-route it on the Xilinx VCU118 FPGA.

 ![](assets/chipyard-components.PNG)

 ## Access & Setup

 It should be clear by now this isn't going like most other courses.
 Most don't require signing non-disclosure agreements, or setting up a long string of IT infrastructure.
 Such is chip-design life.
-Running the Intel22 ChipYard lab will require access to a handful of BWRC research resources, including:

-* Command-line access to the BWRC Linux servers
+Make sure you have access to the BWRC servers and follow separate instructions to SSH into them before attempting the rest of this lab.
-* The BWRC-Repo GitLab instance at [https://bwrcrepo.eecs.berkeley.edu](https://bwrcrepo.eecs.berkeley.edu)

-If you don't have access to any of these, this isn't going to work yet.
-As of this lab's writing most student setup is in progress; if yours doesn't work yet, take a minute to bug your peers about whether theirs does, and perhaps bug your instructors or admins for good measure.

-This lab also presumes much of its GitLab interaction will occur via SSH.
-While setting up git to use HTTPS instead is possible by editing several lab materials, we recommend instead setting up [SSH keys](https://bwrcrepo.eecs.berkeley.edu/profile/keys) on the BWRC-Repo GitLab instance.

 ## Getting Started